vorobalek/autobackend/README.md

 }
 ```

-Consequently, AutoBackend will construct a filter model with parameters that can be utilized in API endpoints
-like `/api/v1/<model name>` or `/api/v1/<model name>/count`, and in GraphQL queries.
+AutoBackend will construct a filter model with parameters that can be used in API endpoints like `/api/v1/<model name>` or `/api/v1/<model name>/count`, as well as in GraphQL queries.

-- API filter parameter names are generated following the pattern: `<property's camelCase-name>.<condition name>`.
+- API filter parameter names follow the pattern: `<property's camelCase-name>.<condition name>`
-- GraphQL queries will have filtering models with condition properties generated.
+- GraphQL queries will have filtering models with condition properties generated

-The following conditions are supported:
+The following filter conditions are supported:
-`equal`, `notEqual`, `greaterThan`, `greaterThanOrEqual`, `lessThan`, `lessThanOrEqual`, `in`, `isNull`, `equal`.
+- `equal`
+- `notEqual`
+- `greaterThan`
+- `greaterThanOrEqual`
+- `lessThan`
+- `lessThanOrEqual`
+- `in`
+- `isNull`